Pink Flower

 I ran remote 1:1 sessions using a high-fidelity digital prototype with principals, teachers, and IT leads.
 This surfaced where content felt overly technical, scenarios lacked realism, and the flow and timing of the exercise broke down.

-🤔 Why digital? — We were designing for every school in New Zealand.
-In-person testing would have been expensive, and skewed heavily towards larger schools with strong IT capability who needed this game the least.
+🤔 Why digital? — With our budget, in-person testing would have skewed heavily towards large city schools with strong IT capability who needed this game the least.
 Remote sessions over Zoom let us hear from rural schools, non-technical staff, and roles I wouldn't have accessed otherwise.
-The decision to go remote was pragmatic, but it made the research better.

 Our digital prototype in action.